Leaders From 13 States Urge Federal Court To Allow 'Supervised Injection Sites'

 "The opioid crisis has taken a major toll on American cities and counties, including ours," the city leaders wrote.
 "Despite our efforts, the existing methods of combating the opioid crisis have proven to be too little, or at least too late, for far too many of our residents."

 In a separate brief, attorneys general from Washington, D.C. and seven states including Michigan, New Mexico and Oregon urged the court to allow the injection site to open.
 "As laboratories of experimentation and the primary regulators of public health, States should be free to adopt cutting-edge medical interventions," the top state law enforcement officials wrote.
-The other attorneys general who also signed on to the brief are from Delaware, Minnesota, Virginia and Colorado.
+The other top state law enforcement officials who also signed on to the brief are from Delaware, Minnesota, Virginia and Colorado.

 In New York City alone, more than 1,000 people die every year from overdoses.
 "That means more New Yorkers die of opioid overdoses than from homicides, suicides and vehicle crashes combined," the brief notes.